Kadee80/WebDevSpring23/Week13/SASS_Framework/README.md

   }
 }

-ifwe want to style an element, and then that element + a more specific selector, we add it using `&`.
+ifwewant to style an element, and then that element + a more specific selector, we add it using `&`.
 Another example might be: ```scss a {
   //these styles apply to all anchor tags
   &.active {